undoLogic/setupCase-boilerplate/launchPad/README.md

 3. Copy and paste the public key (ends with .pub) into the 'Deploy keys' on github.com (in your project)

 4. You are now ready to run the LAUNCH script

+IMPORTANT: The first time you need to manually run the script as it will require you confirm YES to the authenticity.
+When you run the script copy and paste the script manully into your favourite ssh program
 ```
 cd launch
 ./2_setupStagingServer.sh